hesthub/iac/osx/blog.md

 localhost ansible_connection=local
 ```

-This inventory file manages the collection of hosts we want to apply, here we can group and organize our hosts, manage networking, users, groups, environment variables and more.
+The inventory manages the collection of hosts we want to apply, and since we are focusing on just our local machine, this inventory will be kept quite simple.
-But since this will only cover a single setup for a local machine, lets keep it simple and just add our localhost and call it a day here.

-Once we have our hosts set, and task automated we can run this playbook with the following command:
+Once we have our hosts set, playbook ready and task automated we can run this with the following command:

 > ansible-playbook -i inventory init-osx.yml